Sleeted/gdirectory/README.md

 * Add new games
 * Add new links in the front page

+Things not to contribute:
+* Obfuscated code:

+  Do not make your code harder to read or obfuscated.
+Please make your code understandable.

 # Report bugs
 If something isn't working check the console `(Ctrl+Shift+I)` and report the bug here.